fantasycalendar/FoundryVTT-Tagger/README.md

                                              - matchExactly {Boolean}    - whether the tags on the PlaceableObjects must contain ONLY the tags provided
                                              - caseInsensitive {Boolean} - whether the search is case insensitive (capitals vs lowercase is not considered)

-@returns  {Boolean}                         Returns a boolean whether the object has the given tags
+@returns  {Boolean}                         Returns a boolean whether the PlaceableObject's Document has the given tags
 ```

 ### Set Tags